Jester

 # (Writing each possible byte would be better, but it gets slow fast.)

-# 5. Produce a summary of what the par2 verification commands' output, along with the frequencies of each output string.
+# class="_tkNum_1klyn_175">5.
+Produce a summary of what the par2 verification commands' output, along with the frequencies of each output string.

 Automatically fix rubocop errors, with one commit per error